p2k3m/ResumeForge/README.md

 - Regional REST API Gateway with binary support for `multipart/form-data`
 - S3 bucket for uploads/logs and DynamoDB table with on-demand billing

-After `sam deploy` completes it prints the `ApiBaseUrl` and `CloudFrontUrl` outputs.
+After `sam deploy` completes it prints the `AppBaseUrl`, `ApiBaseUrl`, and `CloudFrontUrl` outputs. `AppBaseUrl` is the primary CloudFront front page and the canonical entry point for the hosted application.
 The production endpoint for the application is:

 ```
 https://<api-id>.execute-api.<region>.amazonaws.com/<stage>